Remote Working Legislation, Laws & Regulations in Brazil

 - How can working from home be implemented in a company (e.g. through collective bargaining agreements, a unilateral decision, employment contracts)?

-- Can an employer force an employee to work from home?
+- Can an employer force an employee to work from home or to return to the office if they have been working from home?

 - Can an employee force an employer to allow them to work remotely?

-- Does an employer have to provide the employee with office equipment and supplies for remote work?
+- Does an employer have to provide the employee with office equipment and supplies where remote working is agreed or required?

-- Does a company have to reimburse an employee for expenses incurred while working from home?
+- Does a company have to reimburse an employee for expenses incurred in connection with remote working, and if so, which expenses?

 - Does an employer have to grant an employee a specific allowance for working from home?
 If so, under what conditions does an employer not have to pay such an allowance?